 What Treatments Are Available for Parkinson’s Disease?

-At this time there is no cure for PD, but there are a slew of mainstream options that include numerable medications and surgeries.
+At this time there is no cure for PD, but there is a slew of mainstream options that include numerable medications and surgeries.
 Let’s talk about a few of these options.

 Natural Approaches for Parkinson’s Disease